Department Best Practices Recommendations

 - University of Guelph’s Human Rights Policies and Procedures;

-In an attempt to address concerns beyond those articulated in the University and UGFA policies, the Philosophy Department has established a Diversity and Climate Committee (DCC) which is concerned with identifying barriers to inclusiveness for members of groups that have been traditionally underrepresented in philosophy, including racial, ethnic, and religious minorities, women, individuals who are disabled, and those who are LGBT.
-The DCC will support and advise the Department in its efforts to become an inclusive, safe, and welcoming place for everyone who works and studies in it.
+In an attempt to address concerns beyond those articulated in the University and UGFA policies, the Philosophy Department has established an Inclusion and Equity Committee (IEC) which is concerned with identifying barriers to inclusiveness for members of groups that have been traditionally underrepresented in philosophy, including racial, ethnic, and religious minorities, women, individuals who are disabled, and those who are LGBT.
+The IEC will support and advise the Department in its efforts to become an inclusive, safe, and welcoming place for everyone who works and studies in it.

-To this end, the DCC has developed a set of ‘Departmental Recommendations for Best Practices’.
-These recommendations are based on the input we received from our philosophical community via the DCC Survey (April, 2017) and the DCC Workshop on the Survey (June, 2017).
+To this end, the IEC has developed a set of ‘Departmental Recommendations for Best Practices’.
+These recommendations are based on the input we received from our philosophical community via the IEC Survey (April, 2017) and the IEC Workshop on the Survey (June, 2017).
 In addition to what we’ve learned from our own community, we have borrowed from the good suggestions put forward by various other departments and associations committed to improving the social climate within our discipline.

 These are departmental recommendations that cover a range of activities not covered by the University of Guelph and UGFA guidelines, which address traditionally problematic areas, including: Social Events, Social Media, Speaker Series, Faculty-Student Relationships, and Respectful Communication.
 [Still to come: Teaching (e.g. diversifying syllabi, inclusive classroom practices) and Hiring Practices].

 Please keep in mind that these are not binding rules, but instead are meant to be a helpful guide for faculty, staff, and students as we navigate in the direction of an increasingly inclusive, supportive, and well-functioning community of philosophers.
-No doubt there will be exceptions to the following recommendations, in which case faculty and students should use their best judgment on how to proceed, and if uncertain, should see either the Department Chair (Mark McCullagh) or one of the Philosophy Department’s 2 HIPPOs (Karyn Freedman and Maya Goldenberg).
+No doubt there will be exceptions to the following recommendations, in which case faculty and students should use their best judgment on how to proceed, and if uncertain, should see either the Department Chair (Patricia Sheridan) or the IEC Chair (Maya Goldenberg).

 1. Social Events

 Social events foster engagement and connection and are an important part of the well-being and morale of any philosophical community, including ours here at Guelph.
-The DCC Survey illustrated that students deeply value informal socializing with faculty and would like to see more and diverse opportunities to do so.
+The survey illustrated that students deeply value informal socializing with faculty and would like to see more and diverse opportunities to do so.

 1.1.
 Departmental Social Events